 Some lenders are stricter than others, so it’s important to speak with them about their requirements and your personal financial circumstances before applying for your FHA loan.
 But just because one lender doesn’t approve your application doesn’t mean that another will do the same.

 Here’s a tip, though: Choose a few lenders to apply with before you start the homebuying process, and then apply with all of them within a 14-day window.
 Every time you apply for credit, a lender will do a hard credit inquiry, which shows up on your credit report and temporarily lowers your credit score.
-However, if several mortgage lenders pull your credit around the same time, those inquiries will get lumped together as one, instead of each request lowering your score.
+However, if several mortgage lenders pull your credit within that window, those inquiries will only count against you as one hard inquiry, instead of each request lowering your score.*

 If you’re not sure which lenders to apply with, you might benefit from working with a mortgage broker.
 They can look at your application and recommend lenders they know tend to work with borrowers in your range, potentially increasing your chances of being approved.